 If you don't see a MicroPython prompt with three arrows like the one above, try clicking the red stop button to interrupt any processes that are running.

 ⚠ Couldn't find device automatically?

 If Thonny has problems automatically detecting your board, you can select your board manually by clicking on 'MicroPython (Raspberry Pi Pico)' at the bottom right and clicking on 'Configure Interpreter'.
 You can then select the correct board under 'Port' - our Pico showed up as COM46.

 Using Thonny (Hello World and Blink)

 With your Pico connected to your computer with the USB cable (no need to hold down the button this time, you don't want to be in bootloader mode), click on the bottom 'Shell' box, so you get a flashing cursor.
 By typing instructions into this box you can give commands to your Pico directly, one command at a time (this is called REPL, or Read-Eval-Print Loop).

 hello world right back at you?
 Your Pico is talking back to you via the serial console and it can tell you all sorts of useful things - error messages and anything you

 Of course, you will probably want to queue up more than one line of instructions to make up a program- that's what the top box is for.
 Here's a basic program you can try to test out your Pico is working properly, before soldering anything to it.
 You can either copy and paste it into Thonny or type it in.
-If you're typing it in, make sure the bottom two lines have four spaces in front of them to indent them (indents are used here to denote when code is part of a loop).
+If you're typing it in, make sure the bottom two lines have four spaces in front of them to indent them (indents are used in Python to denote when code is part of a loop).